DeluxeOwl/chronicle/README.md

 But the main benefit I agree with comes from [this event-driven.io article](https://event-driven.io/en/dealing_with_eventual_consistency_and_idempotency_in_mongodb_projections/), paraphrasing:
 > Event sourcing helps you first model *what happens* (the events), and **then** worry about how to interpret that data using projections.

+The event log is a very powerful primitive, from [every system is a log](https://restate.dev/blog/every-system-is-a-log-avoiding-coordination-in-distributed-applications/) (I highly recommend reading this article and discussion on HN to get a better idea why a log is useful):
+- Message queues are logs: Apache Kafka, Pulsar, Meta’s Scribe are distributed implementations of the log abstraction.
+- Databases (and K/V stores) are logs: changes go to the write-ahead-log first, then get materialized into the tables.

 ## Why not event sourcing?